MuhammadSabah/Shipping-Management-System/README.md

    </li>
 </ol>

-## 4. Structure
+## 4. System Structure

-The Content of the System will like the diagram below:
+The Structure of the System will be like the diagram below:

 ![Diagram](./images/diagram.png)